General

 What's the expected involvement with portfolio companies after they’re funded?

 As operators with varying domain and functional experience, members can contribute meaningfully with unique insights or set of connections.
-Since TBD Angels members are entrepreneur-types rather than investor-types, a big part of the value-add and appeal will come from our direct involvement rather than a "fire & forget.”
-It will be up to the entrepreneurs, but we’ll want to be available to be hands-on and have active dialogue with the startups (and they can choose to recruit advisors and board members).
+Since TBD Angels members are entrepreneur-types rather than investor-types, a big part of the value-add and appeal will come from our direct involvement rather than a "fire and forget.”
+It will ultimately be up to the entrepreneurs, but we’ll want to be available to be hands-on and have active dialogue with the startups.

 How do I strengthen my angel investor experience?